dougeby/IntuneDocs/intune/in-development.md

 - Screen Time
 - Touch ID Setup
 To do so, go to **Device enrollment** > **Apple enrollment** > **Enrollment program tokens** > choose a token > **Profiles** > choose a profile > **Properties** > **Edit** next to **Setup Assistant Customization**.
-For more information about Setup Assistant customerization, see [Create an Apple enrollment profile ](device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile).
+For more information about Setup Assistant customization, see [Create an Apple enrollment profile ](device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile).

 ### Android enrollment device administrator support <!-- 4869749  -->
 The Android device administrator enrollment option will be added to the Android enrollment page (**Intune** > **Device enrollment** > **Android enrollment**).
 Android device administrator will still be enabled by default for all tenants.